 - Reduction of the recognition period for the built-in gains of S corporations – Business that converted from a C to an S Corporation in a prior year, may qualify for the five year recognition period for built-in gain rather than the ten year recognition period.

-- 100% exclusion from gross income of gain from the sale of small business stock - Taxpayers may qualify for 100-percent exclusion for gain on the sale or exchange of qualified small business stock.
+- 100% exclusion from gross income of gain from the sale of small business stock - Taxpayers may qualify for the 100-percent exclusion for gain on the sale or exchange of qualified small business stock.
 Preferential AMT treatment also applies.

-- Tax credit for residential energy efficiency improvements – Taxpayers may receive a tax credit up to $500 for the installation of qualified insulation, windows, doors and roofs as well as certain water heaters and qualified heating and air conditioning systems.
+- Tax credit for residential energy efficiency improvements – Taxpayers may receive a tax credit up to $500 for the installation of qualified insulation, windows, doors, and roofs as well as certain water heaters and qualified heating and air conditioning systems.

-- Tax credit for energy efficient new homes - An eligible contractor may claim a tax credit of $1,000 or $2,000 for building or manufacturing a qualified new energy-efficient home.
+- Tax credit for energy-efficient new homes - An eligible contractor may claim a tax credit of $1,000 or $2,000 for building or manufacturing a qualified new energy-efficient home.

-- Tax deduction for energy efficient commercial building – Taxpayers may claim a full or partial energy-efficient commercial building property deduction for all qualifying property installed as part of a plan to reduce the total annual energy and power costs of the lighting, heating, cooling, ventilation, and hot water systems.
+- Tax deduction for energy-efficient commercial building – Taxpayers may claim a full or partial energy-efficient commercial building property deduction for all qualifying property installed as part of a plan to reduce the total annual energy and power costs of the lighting, heating, cooling, ventilation, and hot water systems.